-In accordance with accounting principles generally accepted in the United States of America, the liability is reflected on the Statement of Net Position and the current year allocation has been expensed.
-The balance at June 30, 2020 and 2019 was \$219,224 and \$169,674 respectively.
-The full amount is shown as a noncurrent liability because it is not expected to be paid out within the next year.
+In accordance with accounting principles generally accepted in the United States of America, the liability is reflected on the Statement of Net Position and the current fiscal year allocation has been expensed.
+The balance at June 30, 2021 and 2020 was \$231,653 and \$219,224 respectively.
+The full amount is shown as a noncurrent liability because it is not expected to be paid out within the next fiscal year.